 Applications for our 2019 Cohort are now closed.
 Applications for the 2020 Cohort will open in September 2019.

 How many people have applied to the Frontline programme?

-Frontline has attracted nearly 9,500 applications since applications opened for the 2014 cohort in 2013.
-We received over 3,000 applications in 2016 for the 2017 cohort.
-We assess individuals independently against a required standard – should we experience a surplus of applications, we would close the application window early.
-We recommend early application where possible.
+Frontline has attracted over 10,000 applications since recruitment began for our first cohort in 2013.
+Each year we receive around 10 applications for every place on the programme.
+We assess individuals independently against a required standard – should we experience a surplus of applications, we will close the application window early.
+We recommend you apply as early as possible.

 I believe I have a condition that requires an adjustment during the assessment process.
 What adjustments can be made?